 1511 works on building leadership throughout the team, year round.
-All students are encouraged to take leadership roles at different times through the year.
+All students are encouraged to take on leadership roles at throughout the year.
 Here are the major ways 1511 promotes Leadership!

-Our former Lead Mentor first presented this camp in 2006.
+Our former Lead Mentor, Kim Eckhardt, first presented this camp in 2006.
 She also presented "How to run a Leadership Boot Camp" at the Championship Conferences for two years, as well as a seminar on "Motivation."
-The documents are linked here.
+The documents are linked below:

 How to Run a Leadership Boot Camp

 Rolling Thunder's Leadership selection is a 4-step process:

 We require our student leaders and their parents to sign a contract to some basic rules we require of our student leaders.
 Having clear expectations of your students is key.

 Here is a list of the Student Leadership Roles and their duties.
 These change every year based on the new student leadership's preference, what the team's goals are for the future, and what are the team's needs.
 Students will select which role(s) they would like to fulfill.
 Also, note that we have primary and secondary students in each of these roles so that the senior students can train the new students in these roles, working side by side.

 To manage the various sections of building a robot, our team is divided into subteams by subject.
 To keep those subteams organized, a student is appointed leader of that subteam, with the responsibilites of keeping that subteam's wiki page up to date, taking attendance, keeping meeting notes, and writing task notes among other responsibilities.